On the Beach (1959 film): Plot

 The American nuclear submarine USS Sawfish, commanded by Capt.
 Dwight Towers, arrives in Melbourne and is placed under Royal Australian Navy command.
-Peter Holmes, a young Australian Naval officer with a wife and infant child, is assigned to be Towers's liaison.
+Peter Holmes, a young Australian naval officer with a wife and infant child, is assigned to be Towers' liaison.
 Holmes invites Towers to his home for a party, where Towers meets Julian Osborn, a depressive nuclear scientist who helped build the bombs, and Moira Davidson, a lonely alcoholic with whom Towers develops a tentative attraction.
-Although Moira falls in love with Towers, he finds himself unable to return her feelings, because he can't bring himself to admit his wife and children in the US are dead.
+Although Davidson falls in love with Towers, he finds himself unable to return her feelings, because he cannot bring himself to admit his wife and children in the United States are dead.

-Meanwhile, a new scientific theory postulates that radiation levels in the Northern Hemisphere might have fallen faster than anticipated, suggesting radiation may disperse before reaching the Southern Hemisphere, or at least leaving Antarctica habitable.
+A new scientific hypothesis suggests that radiation levels in the Northern Hemisphere might have fallen faster than anticipated, suggesting radiation may disperse before reaching the Southern Hemisphere, or at least leave Antarctica habitable.
 Soon after, the Australians also detect an incomprehensible continuous Morse code signal coming from the West Coast of the United States, where there should be nobody alive to send it.
 Towers is ordered to take the Sawfish, with Peter and Julian, to investigate.

-Arriving at Point Barrow, Alaska, the sub crew discovers the radiation levels are still highly lethal.
-The dispersal theory is incorrect.
-There will be no salvation from the radiation.
+Arriving at Point Barrow, Alaska, the sub crew discovers that the radiation levels are not only highly lethal but higher than in the mid-Pacific Ocean, meaning the dispersal hypothesis is wrong; there will be no salvation from the radiation.
 Stopping next in San Francisco, Sawfish finds the city devoid of life.
 A crew member with family in the city deserts and swims ashore, so he can die at home.

 The submarine next stops at a refinery near San Diego, which has been pinpointed as the source of the mysterious Morse signals.
 A crew member discovers the power source is still running on automatic control.
-Nearby, a telegraph key has become entangled in a window shade's pull cord and a half-full Coca-Cola bottle, and is being randomly pulled by an ocean breeze, causing the radio signals.
+Nearby, a telegraph key has become entangled in a window shade's pull cord and a half-full bottle, and is being randomly pulled by an ocean breeze, causing the radio signals.